D-instanton Effects on the Holographic Weyl Semimetals: Conductivity

 For simplicity, we consider the conductivities normalized by \eqref{eq:DC_cond_m0} such as

 These normalized conductivities in terms of $m_e$ are plotted in Figure~\ref{fig:cond}.

-Figure \ref{fig:cond} (a) and (b) are the normalized longitudinal conductivity and Hall conductivity respectively.
-As we discussed before, there are finite DC conductivities in the black hole embedding for small electron mass in the finite temperature(here we set $\xi_H=1)$.
-As the electron mass $m_e$ increases, the conductivities are monotonically decreased in both $\sigma_{xx}$ and $\sigma_{xy}$.
-As we increase the electron mass $m_e$, the phase transition to the Minkowski embedding appears and the boundary system becomes insulating phase.
-It is a first order phase transition, which is shown as a sudden drop in the conductivity in the figures.
-Figure \ref{fig:cond} (c) and (d) are the longitudinal and Hall conductivities at low temperature(we set $\xi_H=0.2$).
-At low temperature, there can be a small peak in the longitudinal conductivity just below the phase transition point already indicated in \cite{BitaghsirFadafan:2020lkh}.
-However, this peak is immediately suppressed as we turn on the instanton number and the instanton reduces both the longitudinal and the Hall conductivity in WSM phase.
+Figure \ref{fig:cond} (a) and (b) show the normalized longitudinal and Hall conductivities, respectively.
+As discussed earlier, finite DC conductivities appear in the black hole embedding for small electron mass at finite temperature (here we set $\xi_H=1)$.
+As the electron mass $m_e$ increases, both $\sigma_{xx}$ and $\sigma_{xy}$ decrease monotonically.
+When $m_e$ becomes sufficiently large, a phase transition to the Minkowski embedding occurs, and the system enters an insulating phase.
+This first-order phase transition is reflected as a sudden drop in the conductivities.

+Figure \ref{fig:cond} (c) and (d) show the conductivities at low temperature (we set $\xi_H=0.2$).
+In this regime, a small peak appears in the longitudinal conductivity just below the phase transition point, as already observed in \cite{BitaghsirFadafan:2020lkh}.
+However, this peak is suppressed when the instanton density is turned on, and the instanton reduces both the longitudinal and Hall conductivities in the Weyl semimetal phase.

-Finally, we analyze temperature dependence of the electric conductivities.
-For given electron mass and Weyl parameter, temperature dependence of the longitudinal and Hall conductivity are drawn in Figure ~\ref{fig:cond-temp}.
-In the figure, D7 brane embedding has non-trivial shape when the black hole horizon size is comparable to the electron mass.
-In this region, the conductivities behave non-trivially as temperature is changed.
-When the horizon size becomes much larger than the electron mass scale, the $T$ becomes dominant and the DC conductivity equations in (\ref{eq:DC_cond_func}) and (\ref{eq:DC_cond_func2}) change to those of massless limit in (\ref{eq:DC_cond_m0}) and hence the normalized conductivities become constants.
-This phenomenon in the massless limit can also be expected in that all lines seem to gather as the temperature increases in Figure~\ref{fig:cond-temp}.
+Finally, we analyze the temperature dependence of the conductivities.
+For a given electron mass and Weyl parameter, the temperature dependence of the longitudinal and Hall conductivities is shown in Figure~\ref{fig:cond-temp}.
+In the regime where the black hole horizon scale is comparable to the electron mass, the D7-brane embedding has a nontrivial profile, and the conductivities exhibit nontrivial temperature dependence.

+When the horizon scale becomes much larger than the electron mass, the temperature dominates, and the conductivities approach the massless limit given in \eqref{eq:DC_cond_m0}.
+Accordingly, the normalized conductivities approach constant values.
+This behavior is also evident in Figure~\ref{fig:cond-temp}, where all curves tend to converge at high temperature.